 • If you don’t have time to do the class, you can still pop to Perché No! which is situated on Via dei Tavolini.

-So can you tour Florence with Young Kids?
+So can you visit Florence with Kids?

 Absolutely.
 While really small children may find it tiring walking the Florentine streets (just make sure you bring your buggy) there is much to explore with children, as the Livitaly Tours that we experienced illustrated.
 There are plenty of child-friendly activities and museums including the Il Bargello museum which is set inside a small castle, as well as an abundance of pizza parlours… Pizza and gelato – a winning formula for any age, don’t you think?

 I may not have been able to return to the Piazzale Michelangelo to look out over the rooftops of Florence, but getting to hang out with a great bunch of friends, setting my eyes upon priceless works of art, eating the best ever gelato, as well as amazing pizza; and strolling a beautifully historic city, even in the rain, meant I had a marvellous day.
 And I would be more than happy to return with the children.